Spotsylvania Towne Centre: The Village

 Coincidentally with the remodeling of the mall, Cafaro announced plans to develop 200000 sqft of outdoor retail space on vacant land adjoining Spotsylvania Towne Center.
 On October 22, 2008, Cafaro announced that eight tenants had signed agreements to lease space in The Village.

 Development plans for The Village included the Muviville Entertainment Complex which will feature a "theater, bowling alley, restaurant and electronic gaming complex".
 While the movie theater was part of early plans for The Village, its construction appeared doubtful when, in 2009 the developer, Muvico Theaters, was unable to make payments on a $55 Million debt.
-The center has since opened as Splitsville and the 12 screen Paragon Theaters Village + Extreme.
+The center has since been open as Hooky Entertainment Fredericksburg, combining a 16-lane bowling alley with a 12-screen movie theater.